Regulations (Standards - 29 CFR) - Table of Contents|

 Power shovels, excavators, wheel loaders, backhoes, loader backhoes, track loaders.
 This machinery is also excluded when used with chains, slings or other rigging to lift suspended loads.

-Digger derricks when used for augering holes for poles carrying electric and telecommunication lines, placing and removing the poles, and for handling associated materials to be installed on or removed from the poles.
-Digger derricks used in work subject to 29 CFR part 1926, subpart V, must comply with 29 CFR 1910.269.
-Digger derricks used in construction work for telecommunication service (as defined at 29 CFR 1910.268(s)(40)) must comply with 29 CFR 1910.268.
+Digger derricks when used for augering holes for poles carrying electric or telecommunication lines, placing and removing the poles, and for handling associated materials for installation on, or removal from, the poles, or when used for any other work subject to subpart V of this part.
+To be eligible for this exclusion, digger-derrick use in work subject to subpart V of this part must comply with all of the provisions of that subpart, and digger-derrick use in construction work for telecommunication service (as defined at Sec.
+1910.268(s)(40)) must comply with all of the provisions of Sec.
+1910.268.

 Machinery originally designed as vehicle-mounted aerial devices (for lifting personnel) and self-propelled elevating work platforms.